Vivaan Shah

 Vivaan Shah (born 11 January 1990) is an Indian actor who appears in Hindi films.
 He made his film debut with Saat Khoon Maaf (2011) as Arun Kumar.
 Thereafter, he signed a three-film deal with director Vishal Bhardwaj.
 In 2014, he was given a role in Farah Khan's film Happy New Year.

 Personal life

-Shah is the younger son of actors Naseeruddin Shah and Ratna Pathak.
+Vivaan Shah is the younger son of actors Naseeruddin Shah and Ratna Pathak.
 He is the nephew of Lt.
 Gen. Zameer Uddin Shah, the former vice-chancellor of Aligarh Muslim University.
 He is the brother of Imaad Shah and his paternal half sister is Heeba Shah.

 Shah graduated from The Doon School in 2009.
+Upon completing his schooling, he applied at St. Stephen's College in Delhi University but missed out on getting his history honours by just a mark.
+Unhappy with just pursuing a regular BA Honours, he moved back to Mumbai after his first year of degree college, and studied at Jai Hind College.